hbchaney/hbchaney.github.io/_posts/2022-09-11-Digital-Clock.md

 ** essential design elements

 ### Code showcase
-To implement all these features, the rotary encoder will need to do a lot of work. it will need to have a way to cycle through numbers/ modes. and it will need a way to reset said modes and intiate the a way to cycle thorough the modes.
+To implement all these features, the rotary encoder will need to do a lot of work. it will need to have a way to cycle through numbers/ modes.
+It will also need a way to reset said modes and intiate a way to cycle thorough the modes.

 Here is a sample of how a three input system for the switch part of the Rotary will work.